ssube/onnx-web/README.md

 You should be able to access the web interface at http://127.0.0.1:3000/index.html or your local machine's hostname.

+- If you get a `Connection Refused` error, make sure you are using the correct address and the dev server is still running.
+- If you get a `File not found` error, make sure you have built the UI bundle (`make bundle`) and are using the `/index.html` path

 The txt2img tab will be active by default, with an example prompt.
 You can press the `Generate` button and an image should appear on the page 10-15 seconds later (depending on your GPU and other hardware).
+The last four images will be shown, along with the parameters used to generate them.